 Non-Continuing Graduate Faculty: Graduate Faculty who leave the university will have a one-year grace period that is applicable to any ongoing roles on U.W. graduate committees.
 During this period, such individuals may continue to advise and serve as Chair or in any required member role for any students in-progress at the time of the individual’s end of employment with the University.
 If a student does not complete the degree during that one-year grace period, the departed faculty member’s committee role should be replaced by another U.W.
 Graduate Faculty member consistent with the guidelines for chairing advisory/examining committees outlined herein.
 The former Graduate Faculty member may remain on the committee as an External Member, if appointed as such.

-Graduate Committee Function, Structure, and Roles: The Graduate Committee Formation SAPP governs which roles academic personnel may serve on graduate committees.
+Graduate Committee Function, Structure, and Roles: The Graduate Committee Formation SAP governs which roles academic personnel may serve on graduate committees.
 U.W.
 Graduate Faculty must comprise the majority of members on every graduate committee.
 Furthermore, only Graduate Faculty may serve as Chairs and only Tenure-stream Graduate Faculty may serve as Outside Members.

 Powers and Duties: All Graduate Faculty powers and duties are delegated to the Graduate Council.
 Graduate Council may elect to take some graduate education matters to the vote of the Graduate Faculty.